Political parties in the United States: Republican Party

-The Republican Party is one of the two major contemporary political parties in the United States.
+The Republican Party is the major contemporary right-wing political party in the United States.
 Since the 1880s, it has been nicknamed by the media the "Grand Old Party", or GOP, although it is younger than the Democratic Party.
 Founded in 1854 by Northern anti-slavery activists and modernizers, the Republican Party rose to prominence in 1860 with the election of Abraham Lincoln, who used the party machinery to support victory in the American Civil War.

 The GOP dominated national politics during the Third Party System from 1854 to 1896 and the Fourth Party System from 1896 to 1932.
 Since the early 20th century, the Republican Party has been the more market-oriented of the two American political parties, often favoring policies that aid American business interests.
 As a party whose power was once based on the support of Union Army veterans, this party has traditionally supported more robust national defense measures and improved veterans' benefits.
-Until 2016, the Republican Party supported an American conservative platform, with further foundations in economic liberalism, fiscal conservatism, and social conservatism.
-The election of Donald Trump, however, signaled a shift in the Republican party towards a more populist and isolationist orientation.
+Throughout history, the Republican Party has supported an American conservative platform, with further foundations in economic liberalism, fiscal conservatism, and social conservatism.
+However the 2016 election of Donald Trump signaled a shift in the party towards right-wing populism and nationalism, raising questions on whether if the party is still conservative.

 The Republican Party tends to be strongest in the Southern United States, outside large metropolitan areas, or in less-centralized, lower-density parts of them.
 Republicans held a majority in the United States House of Representatives from the 2010 midterm elections until the 2018 midterms, when they lost it to the Democratic Party.
 Additionally, from the 2014 elections to the 2020 elections, the Republican Party controlled the Senate.
 In 2018, the Republican party had roughly 55 million registered members, making it the second largest party in the United States.
 In the aftermath of the 2020 United States elections, the GOP lost their Senate majority, and Democrat Chuck Schumer was appointed Senate Majority Leader in a power-sharing agreement with the Republican Party.
+In the 2024 United States Election, power shifted to the Republican Party as they held a trifecta in government for the 119th United States Congress.